ohmygaugh-crypto/dayinthelife/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+basically I renamed everything to my linguistics and also found the MyLifeElements is the key to changing the visual that renders within the view using react!!!!!!